 To restart play, the person taking the corner needs to have a first touch.
 That first touch is recorded in the usual way, with a swipe toward the left if they are the team on the right, and a swipe toward the right if they are the team on the left.

-Normally, the location of the first touch, in this case the corner kick, is determined as the point on the pitch where the swipe gesture began.
+Normally, the location of the first touch, in this case the corner kick, is determined as the point on the field where the swipe gesture began.
 For corners this is difficult because the ball is placed right in the corner of the pitch and the swipe gesture would take the swiping finger off the pitch itself.
-For this reason, you can perform the swipe gesture from anywhere on the side of the pitch where the corner is being taken.
-Football Stats will realise that the swipe indicates the first touch that is the corner kick putting the ball back into play.
-It also knows that the location of that first touch is the corner that the ball was played back in from.
+For this reason, you can perform the swipe gesture from anywhere on the side of the field (left or right) where the corner is being taken.
+The app. will infer that the swipe indicates the first touch that is the corner kick putting the ball back into play.
+It also infers that the location of that first touch is the corner that the ball was played back in from.

 What happens if the referee rules that the restart is a goal kick instead of a corner?
 In that case, simply restart play with a swipe in the direction that the team taking the goal kick is playing in.
 For a team on the left, swipe right, and visa versa.
 Start the swipe at the point within the goal box that the goal kick was taken.
 Football Stats infers that the ball had to have been put out by the attacking team.
 It inserts an extra first touch for that team, just before the ball went out of play.
 It changes the corner event to a goal kick, and it adds the goal kick first touch event.
 There is no need to go back and delete the corner event.